-Crude oil pipeline, gathering and terminal assets \$124,725
+Crude oil pipeline, gathering and termial assets \$129,215

-Other property and equipment 1,503

 Pipeline linefill 16,057

-Debt issue costs 3,100
+Debt issue costs 2,688

-Net working capital items (3,020)
+Net working capital items (2,089)

-Cash paid \$142,365
+Cash paid \$145,871

 =======

-The purchase price allocation was based on preliminary estimates of fair value and is subject to adjustment as additional information becomes available and is evaluated.
-Approximately \$16.0 million representing minimum amounts of crude oil which are required to operate Scurlock's pipeline and gathering assets have been classified as pipeline linefill, a long-term asset.
-Pipeline linefill was classified as a current asset and included in inventory by Scurlock.
-Approximately \$1.7 million of intangible assets and \$2.5 million of materials and supplies inventory reflected in Scurlock's historical balance sheet has been eliminated in the purchase accounting entries.
-In addition, approximately \$2.5 million representing Scurlock's 50% investment in a crude oil tank has been reclassified as property and equipment from other assets and included in the purchase price allocation based on PAA's valuation of from other assets such asset.
+The purchase price allocation has been based on preliminary estimates of fair value and is subject to adjustment as additional information becomes available and is evaluated.
+Minimum amounts of crude oil which are required to operate Scurlock's pipeline and gathering assets have been classified as pipeline linefill, a long-term asset.
+Such amounts were classified as a current asset and included in inventory by Scurlock.